pydata/xarray/doc/io.rst

         xr.open_mfdataset('my/files/*.nc')

-    This function automatically concatenates and merges into a single xarray datasets.
+    This function automatically concatenates and merges multiple files into a single xarray dataset.
     It is the recommended way to open multiple files with xarray.
     For more details, see :ref:`dask.io` and a `blog post`_ by Stephan Hoyer.